ampats/Practice-basic-webapi-application/README.md

 ### _This file includes instructions on how to run the application locally on Windows_
 ---

-- Clone repository using [repo ssh link](git@github.com:ampats/Practice-basic-webapi-application.git) by running the following git command inside the destination folder you want to clone it:
+- Clone repository using [repo ssh link](git@github.com:ampats/Practice-basic-webapi-application.git) by running the following git command in the terminal, inside the destination folder you want to clone it:
 ```git
 git clone git@github.com:ampats/Practice-basic-webapi-application.git
 ```